 How can I become a Texas Rollergirl?

 Texas Rollergirls usually have tryouts once a year in the fall after our home season is over.
 We also have a Rec League for those who want to learn to skate and play roller derby in less competitive circumstances and Junior Derby for the kiddos ages 8-17.
 We have sessions all year round, so sign up to have some fun!

 Am I too small/too big to play?

 There is no ideal build for a skater.
 There’s a place for skaters of all shapes and sizes in Flat Track Derby.
 The numero uno requirement for success is to be as fit as possible.
 That means developing stamina and building muscular strength—both for skating power and to prevent injuries.

 You know we say it all the time: Size doesn’t matter.

 A small frame can be an advantage on the track—you only need a small opening to slip through, and you’re a smaller target for the blockers.
 Petite girls who work on their speed can excel as jammers—and some of the hardest hits can be delivered by small blockers who develop their muscle mass.

 On the other hand, bigger skaters can make formidable blockers and represent both a psychological and physical obstacle for other players.
 It’s just harder to get around a big skater!

-A plus-size lady who trains for speed can also become an outstanding jammer, taking out her opponents while she scores points on them.
+A plus-size skater who trains for speed can also become an outstanding jammer, taking out her opponents while she scores points on them.